VNG-Realisatie/authorization-decision-log/architecture.md

 ## Context

-The Authorization Decision Logs defines a standard format for recording decisions made by Externalized Access Management (EAM) systems .
+The Authorization Decision Log defines a standard format for recording decisions made by Externalized Authorization Management (EAM) systems.

-The goal of the standard is to enable recreation of the environment in which historical authorization decisions were made to enable analysis of decisions while preventing unneccesary data duplication.
+The goal of the standard is to enable recreation of the environment in which historical authorization decisions were made to enable analysis of decisions while preventing unnecessary data duplication.

 The inputs for records in the Authorization Decision Log come from the following standard EAM or PxP components as introduced in [[NIST.SP.800-162]] and adopt the information model introduced in [[AuthZEN]].